vinimannes/R_Machine_Learning/README.md

 # R_Machine_Learning

-This repositorie was created to practice Machine Learning with Python or R.
+This repositorie was created to practice Machine Learning with R.

 Vinicius Mannes